George was born on March 1, 2002, and was

 sheep are more resistant to internal parasites (worms) than

-His hooves are trimmed once per year, a procedure he does not
+His hooves were trimmed once or twice per year, a procedure he did not